 This guide is designed to help those who want to do a manual adjustment without the aid of a calibration disc.
 Actually, we recommend you start with an “eyeball” calibration first, even if you do intend to use a disc for help.
 It will get you closer to your ideal settings and facilitate faster fine-tuning later.
-However, a calibration disc can bring your TV to the next level.

-If you want to try a completely different approach — one which doesn’t involve a disc but rather your iOS or Android device — check out THX’s Tune-Up app.
+If you want to try a completely different approach — one that doesn’t involve a disc but rather your iOS or Android device — check out THX’s Tune-Up app.
 It connects to your TV via HDMI (separate adapter required) and uses your iOS or Android device’s camera to assist you.
 You can learn more about the app at the App Store (iOS) or Google Play store (Android).

 There are many terms at play when discussing picture quality and its various aspects.
 Though many of these terms tend to be easy to pick up and understand immediately, TV manufacturers seem intent on making things more confusing by applying their own proprietary nomenclature to terms like contrast, saturation, etc., or trademarked names to technology like local dimming or backlighting.